Klarion the Witch Boy: Fictional character biography

 Klarion as he originally appeared in The Demon #7 (March 1973).
 Art by Jack Kirby.

 Kirby's Klarion

-Klarion is a young practitioner of the dark arts from Witch World, an otherworldly dimension whose inhabitants practice dark magic.
-Being a child, he is constantly under the direction of adults who dictate the usage and study of his magic.
-Frustrated, Klarion travels to the main universe to freely practice magic alongside his cat familiar Teekl.
-He attracts the attention of the demon Etrigan, who attempts to send him back to his dimension several times and becomes his rival.
+Klarion is a young practitioner of the dark arts from "Witch World", an otherworldly dimension where everyone has some degree of aptitude in magic.
+A child prodigy, Klarion is constrained and limited by the adults in his life who consider him too immature for the natural talents he possesses.
+Frustrated, Klarion uses a ritual to permanently cross over to Earth with his cat familiar Teekl to practice magic freely.
+He attracts the attention of the demon Etrigan, who attempts to send him back to Witch World several times and becomes his rival.

 David's Klarion

 Klarion appears in the 2000 event Young Justice: Sins of Youth, in which he is involved in a plot by the Agenda to turn the public against the metahuman community, targeting juvenile super-heroes as the weakest link in the chain.
 He increases distrust and confusion at a rally for young heroes by casting a spell that swaps the ages of the teenage and adult heroes in attendance.

 Peter David's version of Klarion also appears in July–June 2000's Young Justice #20- "Time Out" and #21 "Young, Just Us Too".
 In these issues, he expresses loneliness after turning various villains into children during the "Sins of Youth" storyline and wishes for a playmate of his own age before eventually befriending Ariella Kent, the Supergirl of the 853rd century.